-Unless otherwise provided in the related Offering Circular Supplement, each Floating Rate and Inverse Floating Rate Class will bear interest during each Accrual Period for that Class by reference to one of the following indices: "LIBOR," "COFI," a "Treasury Index," or the "Prime Rate," each as defined in the glossary in Appendix II (or any other index set forth in the related Offering Circular Supplement).
-Classes bearing interest by reference to the abovementioned indices are called "LIBOR Classes," "COFI Classes," "Treasury Index Classes" and "Prime Rate Classes," respectively.
+Unless otherwise provided in the related Offering Circular Supplement, each Floating Rate and Inverse Floating Rate Class will bear interest during each Accrual Period for that Class by reference to one of the following indices: "LIBOR," a "Treasury Index," or "SOFR," each as defined in the glossary in Appendix II (or any other index set forth in the related Offering Circular Supplement).
+Classes bearing interest by reference to the abovementioned indices are called "LIBOR Classes," "Treasury Index Classes," and "SOFR Classes," respectively.

-The Trustee will determine the applicable interest rate index level in accordance with the procedures described below and will compare its results with the interest rate index level posted by the Information Agent on e-Access.
-If there is a discrepancy, the Trustee and Information Agent will attempt to resolve it, but ultimately, absent clear error, the determination by the Trustee or its agent of the applicable interest rate index levels and its calculation of the Interest Rates of the Floating Rate and Inverse Floating Rate Classes for each Accrual Period will be final and binding.
-Investors can obtain the rates for the current and preceding Accrual Periods on e-Access.
+The Trustee will obtain the applicable interest rate index level in accordance with the procedures described below and will compare its results with the interest rate index level posted by the Information Agent on ginniemae.gov.
+If there is a discrepancy, the Trustee and Information Agent will attempt to resolve it, but ultimately, absent clear error, the rate obtained by the Trustee or its agent of the applicable interest rate index levels and its calculation of the Interest Rates of the Floating Rate and Inverse Floating Rate Classes for each Accrual Period will be final and binding.
+Investors can obtain the rates for the current and preceding Accrual Periods on ginniemae.gov.